Last Updated Jan 08, 2017

 That bother’s my heart.

 There is much emotional fire for Black and Ndgns people when debating this topic.
-Our history, restored identity, and traditions are the doorway to restoring the spiritual, psychological, and emotional damage wreaked on our nations by European/Christian colonization.
+Our history, identity, and traditions are the doorway to healing the spiritual, psychological, and emotional damage wreaked on our nations by European/Christian colonization.
 In the midst of this passion we must ensure our debates remain more of a heart-to-heart, relative to relative type conversation rather than the “I’m right/You’re wrong” fire breathing dis fest that normally takes place.

 Black and Ndgns communities already have a fragile relationship; it doesn’t need to be setback any further.
 It is critical for all to be mindful of our emotions and really think about the bigger picture.
-The bigger picture being to build stronger relationships and stronger communities to unify our efforts for our collective social justice and nation building goals.
+The bigger picture being to build stronger relationships and stronger communities to unify our efforts for collective social justice and nation building goals.
 It is important to stay grounded in our Ndgns cultural and spiritual worldview of treating others as relatives even in moments of disagreement.

 It is my experience based both on internet and human interaction that, while there are many real people who espouse Afrocentric-Olmec misinformation, there are also many provocateurs set up to exploit the beef.
 We would be naïve to think our adversaries weren’t keeping tabs on us, and finding ways to subvert our movements.
 When I chime in to correct false information on videos or articles that I know are bullshit I often run into people with questionable profiles.
 You know, the ones with an exaggerated African or Native name with a bunch of culture related images yet no pic of themselves.
 If there is a profile picture the image looks very questionable.
 Sure there are Black & Natives that dislike each other but we can’t give fuel to that divisive energy nor let adversaries exploit the differences that do exist.
 Be very mindful of online personas inciting hateful comments and energy into these debates.